astronomer/docs/learn/airflow-snowpark.md

 :::

-7. To create an [Airflow connection](connections.md) to Snowflake and [allow serialization of Astro Python SDK objects](https://astro-sdk-python.readthedocs.io/en/stable/guides/xcom_backend.html#airflow-s-xcom-backend), add the following to your `.env` file.
+7. To create an [Apache Airflow® connection](connections.md) to Snowflake and [allow serialization of Astro Python SDK objects](https://astro-sdk-python.readthedocs.io/en/stable/guides/xcom_backend.html#airflow-s-xcom-backend), add the following to your `.env` file.
 Make sure to enter your own Snowflake credentials as well as the name of an existing database and schema.

     ```text
     AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES=airflow\.* astro\.*